 Whether it’s a fur-ever grateful adoptee or a unique purebred, our furbabies mean the world to us.
-We try to give them names that reflect their personality and say a little about who we are, and celebrity dogs are no different when it comes to a loving label.
+When deciding what we should name our dogs, we try to give them names that reflect their personality and say a little about who we are.
+Celebrity dogs are no different when it comes to a loving label.
 Whether the canine came already blessed with a moniker or the celeb pinned one on them, one thing is for sure, the dog name fits.
 So let’s look at the adorable celebrity dog names— of famous icons past and present.

 Celebrities And Their Canine Companions

 The icons of yesteryear were no less infatuated with their pampered pooches than the famous today.
 From Humphrey Bogart to Selena Gomez, these well-known people past and present love their canines.